junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Metatron vaguely remembers God has mentioned to him once, long time ago, that once the Words are done, the tablets would serve as a container of the Words' power.
 Just like Yin and Yang, Heaven and Hell, light and darkness, tablets also have their attributes.
 And more specifically, the angel tablet and demon tablet are exactly the matching pieces.
 Whoever have both of them could unleash unimaginable amount of power, that's why they should always be kept separately, and making sure no angel should own the angel tablet, and no demon should own the demon tablet, to ensure the balance of the universe.

 > Dean has too much guilt thinking it's his fault that Cas becomes human, so he can't forgive himself, more fury, can't allow himself to be with Cas, distancing himself more, but also because they have kissed, he knows how good it feels to kiss Cas, it truly messes him up, even more than when Metatron cursed him, now it's himself that doesn't allow him to be with Cas.
 So he continues pining, so does Cas.
+>
+> Cas tries to prove himself to Dean, Cas tries to prove he's still useful, thought being human is why Dean doesn't have interest in him anymore, but that's not true, and Dean knows the miscommunication, painful conflicted

 **VISUAL:** Some big explosion magical light comes from two crushing tablets, Dean throws himself toward Cas, both are in the slow motion of falling to the ground.
 While the light shows that grace is going back into Cas, Cas is has his wings spreading slowly, intuitively trying to protect Dean in the process.